AdamWaldie/WaldosMissionPack/README.md

 ![alt text](https://github.com/AdamWaldie/WaldosMissionPack/blob/main/Pictures/loading.jpg?raw=true)

 **If you find this mission pack inside a mission, please do not utilise it.
 Mission Makers like to customise the pack.
-Instead download the original from github: https://github.com/AdamWaldie/WaldosMissionPack/releases/latest**
+Download the Missionpack Folder (WMP_Version_Number_Here.zip) from github: https://github.com/AdamWaldie/WaldosMissionPack/releases/latest**

 # Background Information
 - This project was created originally for the mission makers of the Rooster Teeth Gaming Discord, with the intent to provide them with the easiest possible method